- Housing and Residence Life Home

 Students who pay for one capacity room and who are reassigned or make a room change to a different style of room will be credited or re-billed for the difference.
 Credits or re-billings are prorated on a daily basis.

 Under the Room Consolidation policy, rooms that house fewer than the designated number of residents may result in students being required to move.
-Under no circumstances can a room house more students than the occupancy level assigned by Residential Housing.
+Under no circumstances can a room house more students than the occupancy level assigned by Housing and Residence Life.